UEFA Nations League final four: Who is in it? When is it? Where does it take place?

 How they qualified

 The only side to remain unbeaten through League A, the Netherlands started as they meant to go on by thumping neighbours Belgium 4-1 away.
-It hasn't all been plain sailing since: the Oranje came from 2-0 down to draw with Poland, while both wins against Wales came courtesy of added-time goals.
+It was not plain sailing after that: the Oranje came from 2-0 down to draw with Poland, while both wins against Wales came courtesy of added-time goals.
 Yet the Dutch always found a way, and sealed their passage with a 1-0 defeat of Belgium in Amsterdam.

 03/06/2022 Belgium 1-4 Netherlands